 What is the name of this place?
 What did you learn about this place?
 What do you see?
-Draw a picture of something you see here: List three details about this place e: 2.
-3.
+List three details about this place.
+Draw a picture of something you see List three details about this place: 1.
+2. 3.